-At Innovations Academy ("IA," School," or the "Charter School") we powerfully create ourselves through self- expression, compassionate connection, and purposeful learning.
+At Innovations Academy we powerfully create ourselves through selfexpression, compassionate connection, and purposeful learning.

-Our charter school, serving K - 8 students, is made up of difference- makers who are inspired to contribute to our world.
+Innovations Academy ("IA," School," or the "Charter School"), serving K - 8 students, is made up of difference- makers who are inspired to contribute to our world.
 We encourage students to create their own opportunities through enriching experiences and active choices throughout their day.

-The accomplishments of IA include providing an environment that respects the intellectual, emotional, and social intelligence of all children while supporting their innate human desire to learn through a multidimensional curriculum.
+The accomplishments of IA include providing an environment that respects the intellectual, emotional, and social intelligences of all children while supporting their innate human desire to learn through a multidimensional curriculum.

-For a deeper understanding of our school's philosophy we recommend reading our School's charter (available on our website) as well as reading information about constructivist teaching philosophy, positive discipline, and project- based learning.
+For a deeper understanding of our school's philosophy, we recommend reading our school's charter (available on our website) as well as reading information about constructivist teaching philosophy, positive discipline, and project- based learning.